-I think you will agree that an idea precedes the creation of any product.
+An idea precedes the creation of any digital solution.
 Unfortunately, not all ideas come to fruition.
-There may be many reasons for this, but the most common are:

 - Unclaimed by the target audience